lachlanpcasey/AFL_data_functions/README.md

   This will import the correct R packages.

 6. You can now use the functions described below within Python, and they will return a dataframe that can then be used for analysis.

+**Functions:**
+func_initialise(): Doesn't take any arguments.
+Imports the correct R packages needed for the other functions to work. fetch_fixture(season, round_number, source, comp): Returns the fixture for any season and round number.
+Source and comp can be None. fetch_player_stats(season, round_number, source, comp): Returns player stats for a season and round number.
+Source and comp can be None.